 Given the perspective that public policy can influence innovation through its impact on supply and demand of knowledge or through changes in competition and contagion conditions, virtually all policies can be seen as instruments of innovation policy.
-Policies relating to trade, industry, FDI, labour, competition and industrial clusters can influence firms' innovation related decisions.
-At the same time, specific policies that provide R&D support, finance innovation driven start-ups, create standards, help build university-industry linkages (UIL) or influence conditions of technology purchase (e.g., licensing) also affect firms' strategies vis-à-vis innovation.
+Policies relating to trade, industry, FDI, labour, competition, and industrial clusters can influence firms' innovation-related decisions.
+At the same time, specific policies that provide research and development (R&D) support, finance innovation-driven start-ups, create standards, help build university-industry linkages (UIL), or influence conditions of technology purchase (e.g., licencing) also affect firms' strategies vis-à-vis innovation.